 Sometimes there are no restrictions for admission to a study programme.
 In this case, prospective students don’t have to apply for a place, as no → selection procedure takes place.
-Provided you meet the → admission conditions (normally the German secondary school leaving certificate (→ Abitur) or equivalent → higher education entrance eligibility), you are guaranteed a place on the study programme.
+Provided you meet the → admission conditions (normally the German secondary school leaving certificate→ Abitur), you are guaranteed a place on the study programme.
 The lack of restrictions says nothing about the quality of the study programme, but rather about the places available and the number of people interested in pursuing the study programme.
 Be aware that different deadlines apply for direct enrolment than for applications to study programmes with admission restrictions.
 See here for more information on the study programmes offered at HHU for which there aren’t any admission restrictions.

-The deputy to the head of a faculty or department at a higher education institution.
+The deputy to the → Dean, who is head of a faculty or department at a higher education institution.

-The number of semesters that have passed since you obtained your → higher education entrance eligibility during which you’ve not been enrolled at a German higher education institution.
+The number of semesters that have passed since you obtained your → university entrance qualification during which you’ve not been enrolled at a German higher education institution.

-Although there’s no longer a quota specifically for the waiting period in the allocation procedure for study programmes with → local admission restrictions, it is still taken into account: a point value is calculated from the mark you obtained in your higher education entrance eligibility and your waiting period.
-A maximum waiting period of seven semesters is taken into account, whereby the waiting period is weighted less than the higher education entrance eligibility.
+Although there’s no longer a quota specifically for the waiting period in the allocation procedure for study programmes with → local admission restrictions, it is still taken into account: a point value is calculated from the mark you obtained in your university entrance qualification result and your waiting period.
+A maximum waiting period of seven semesters is taken into account, whereby the waiting period is weighted less than the university entrance qualification.
 The waiting period quota has also been abolished for study programmes with → national admission restrictions.

 German: Wintersemester (WS/WiSe)